Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/lesson-01.md

 - React Projects are built from components
 - Most of your work with React will be writing components.
 - Components can be nested one with in another.
+In other words a component can have children or be the child of another component
-- Components are objects that instantiates and reused as needed.
+- Components are objects.
+You can make instances of them.
-- Components encapsulate both logic (methods and code), state (properties), and a view (components render themselves)
+- Components encapsulate both logic (methods and code), state (properties), and a view (components render themselves.)

 ### Virtual DOM